FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 The first four lines are exactly the same.

 The difference is the fifth line `elevatorFollowerMotor.follow(elevatorMotor, false);` This line makes it so that the `elevatorFollowerMotor` does exactly what `elevatorMotor` does.
-The second parameter determines whethere the motor is inverted and it is not as it is false.
+The second parameter determines whether the motor is inverted.
+In this motors case, it is not inverted as false is passed in.

 #### Inverted

-If a motor is inverted, that mean that the motor spins in the opposite direction compared to the motor is follows.
+If a motor is inverted, that means that the motor spins in the opposite direction compared to the motor it follows.
 Whether a robot is inverted or not completely depends on the robot layout and the configuration is completely different for each robot made.

-The original motor can also be inverted with the function `setInverted(true);` If the value passed in is true it is inverted.
+The original motor can also be inverted with the function `setInverted(true);`.
+If the value passed in is true it is inverted.
 If the value is false, the motor is not inverted.

 ### Update Function